glogiotatidis/pypodcaster/README.md

 ## Advanced

+### Sorting by Date

+Podcast feed is sorted automatically by file modification time.
+If you wish to modify the pubdate, include the date first in the episode's filename in `YYYY-MM-DD` or `YYYYMMDD` format:

+    2016-03-17 Episode Title.mp3

 ### Episodic Images

 Episodic images are supported by placing a jpg image with the same filename, title or album tag alongside the mp3 file.